 Chipped and cracked windshields are an unfortunate part of driving.
 The good thing is that when you come to Go!
-Glass, we are often able to repair minor chips without replacing the entire windshield, saving you time in money.
+Glass, we are often able to repair minor chips without replacing the entire windshield, saving you time and money.
 But how can you avoid these windshield chips and cracks from happening in the first place?

 Regardless of the road conditions, it’s always important to leave ample space between you and the vehicle in front of you.
 Not only will this reduce the chance of an accident, it will decrease your chances of chipping or cracking your windshield.
 The most common cause of windshield damage is small rocks and pebbles kicked up by vehicles in front of you.
 By leaving plenty of space, it reduces the chance a rogue rock will hit your windshield.

 Drive Carefully on Gravel Roads

 The chances of getting a rock chip or crack on your windshield increase significantly when driving on an unpaved gravel road.
 When driving on gravel roads, we suggest driving slowly to help your vehicle maintain traction and reduce the opportunity for flying rocks.
 On these roads, it’s extra important to leave ample space between vehicles as stopping takes longer and can send rocks flying in the process.

 Avoid Dump Trucks

 Whether you’re on a highway or quiet road, avoid driving behind dump trucks or any other type of vehicle hauling dirt or debris.
 Even if the debris is covered with a tarp or cover, it is still possible for small pieces to be dislodged and flown from the truck.
 If you’re behind the vehicle when debris is dislodged, the chances of it making contact with your windshield are high.

 Shelter Your Vehicle